liquinlab/elm-smile/docs/labconfig.md

 You need to setup the rules for your Firebase database.
 These rules are used to define the structure of the database and the permissions for accessing it.
-The `firebase.rules` file in the root of your project has an example of the rules which work well for most Smile Experiments.
+The `firebase.rules` file in the /firebase/ directory of your project has an example of the rules which work well for most Smile Experiments.
 These rules allow participants to write data to the database and read their own data, but not the data of other participants.
 In addition, private data (personally identifiable information) is